 But not one of them is female.

-In politics, we have several women.
-Here’s a list of female heads of state, including Vigdís Finnbogadóttir, who happens to share my birthday (April 15) and was the world’s first democratically elected female president (Iceland).
+In politics, here’s a list of female heads of state, including Vigdís Finnbogadóttir, who happens to share my birthday (April 15) and was the world’s first democratically elected female president (Iceland).

 But notice not one of the female leaders on that list is from the United States, which lags way behind other nations of the world in terms of women in politics.
 Women occupy only 16.8% of the U.S. Congress (Rutgers).
 Nancy Pelosi is the first female Speaker of the House.
 Ever.
 One-third of the U.S. Supreme Court is now female.
 However, in the entire 200+ years of United States history, only four women have served on this highest law court in the land.
 Two of them — that’s HALF of the female supreme court justices EVER — were nominated by President Barack Obama.